 An increasing number of major shopping malls, movie theater complexes, restaurants and casino resorts offer residents a variety of choices for leisure time.
 The City also boasts the largest recreational facility – Henderson Multigenerational Center – in Nevada as well as Nevada's only scenic Bird Preserve.
-The City supports a variety of other cultural events as well, many of which are held at the outdoor amphitheater – Henderson Pavilion – the largest one of its kind in Nevada.
+The City supports a variety of other special and cultural events as well, many of which are held at the Water Street Plaza, the City's premier entertainment destination.

 Henderson is also located just a few miles from McCarran International Airport, and the Henderson Executive Airport, has completed major renovations and serves as a reliever airport to McCarran.
 With the I-215 highway into Henderson, the City is just minutes away from the famous Las Vegas Strip.